mebjas/mebjas.github.io/_posts/2022-05-08-fast-and-maintanable-image-processing-in-android-with-halide-part-3.md

 </div>
 <br>

-With the approaches listed above I got following performance running by benchmarking on Pixel 4a device.
+I have recorded following numbers for the problem statement with different solutions listed above by running them on a Pixel 4A device.

 {:class="styled-table"}
 | Approach | Average | Notes |